Copyright OTT-JAX

 [docs] @classmethod def from_graph( cls, G: Array_g, t: Optional[float] = 1e-3, eigval: Optional[jnp.ndarray] = None, order: int = 100, directed: bool = False, normalize: bool = False, rng: Optional[jax.Array] = None, **kwargs: Any ) -> "Geodesic": r"""Construct a Geodesic geometry from an adjacency matrix.
 Args: G: Adjacency matrix. t: Time parameter for approximating the geodesic exponential kernel.
 If `None`, it defaults to :math:`\frac{1}{|E|} \sum_{(u, v) \in E} \text{weight}(u, v)` :cite:`crane:13`.
 In this case, the ``graph`` must be specified and the edge weights are assumed to be positive. eigval: Largest eigenvalue of the Laplacian.
 If :obj:`None`, it's computed using :func:`jax.experimental.sparse.linalg.lobpcg_standard`. order: Max order of Chebyshev polynomials. directed: Whether the ``graph`` is directed.
 If :obj:`True`, it's made undirected as :math:`G + G^T`.
 This parameter is ignored when passing the Laplacian directly, assumed to be symmetric. normalize: Whether to normalize the Laplacian as :math:`L^{sym} = \left(D^+\right)^{\frac{1}{2}} L \left(D^+\right)^{\frac{1}{2}}`, where :math:`L` is the non-normalized Laplacian and :math:`D` is the degree matrix. rng: Random key used when computing the largest eigenvalue. kwargs: Keyword arguments for :class:`~ott.geometry.geodesic.Geodesic`.
 Returns: The Geodesic geometry. """ assert G.shape[0] == G.shape[1], G.shape rng = utils.default_prng_key(rng) if directed: G = G + G.T if t is None: t = (jnp.sum(G) / jnp.sum(G > 0.0)) ** 2 if isinstance(G, jesp.BCOO): laplacian = compute_sparse_laplacian(G, normalize) else: laplacian = compute_dense_laplacian(G, normalize) if eigval is None: eigval = compute_largest_eigenvalue(laplacian, rng) scaled_laplacian, eigval = jax.lax.cond((eigval > 2.0), lambda l: (2.0 * l / eigval, 2.0), lambda l: (l, eigval), laplacian) # compute the coeffs of the Chebyshev pols approx using Bessel funcs chebyshev_coeffs = compute_chebychev_coeff_all( 0.5 * eigval, t, order, laplacian.dtype ) return cls( scaled_laplacian=scaled_laplacian, eigval=eigval, chebyshev_coeffs=chebyshev_coeffs, t=t, **kwargs )

-[docs] def apply_kernel( self, scaling: jnp.ndarray, eps: Optional[float] = None, axis: int = 0, ) -> jnp.ndarray: r"""Apply :attr:`kernel_matrix` on positive scaling vector.
-Args: scaling: Scaling to apply the kernel to. eps: passed for consistency, not used yet. axis: passed for consistency, not used yet.
-Returns: Kernel applied to ``scaling``. """ return expm_multiply( self.scaled_laplacian, scaling, self.chebyshev_coeffs, 0.5 * self.eigval )
+[docs] def apply_kernel( self, vec: jnp.ndarray, eps: Optional[float] = None, axis: int = 0, ) -> jnp.ndarray: r"""Apply :attr:`kernel_matrix` on a positive vector.
+Args: vec: Vector to which the kernel is applied. eps: passed for consistency, not used yet. axis: passed for consistency, not used yet.
+Returns: Kernel applied to ``scaling``. """ return expm_multiply( self.scaled_laplacian, vec, self.chebyshev_coeffs, 0.5 * self.eigval )

 @property def kernel_matrix(self) -> jnp.ndarray: # noqa: D102 n, _ = self.shape kernel = self.apply_kernel(jnp.eye(n)) return jax.lax.cond( jnp.allclose(kernel, kernel.T, atol=1e-8, rtol=1e-8), lambda x: x, lambda x: (x + x.T) / 2.0, kernel ) @property def cost_matrix(self) -> jnp.ndarray: # noqa: D102 # Calculate the cost matrix using the formula (5) from the main reference return -4.0 * self.t * mu.safe_log(self.kernel_matrix) @property def shape(self) -> Tuple[int, int]: # noqa: D102 return self.scaled_laplacian.shape @property def is_symmetric(self) -> bool: # noqa: D102 return True @property def dtype(self) -> jnp.dtype: # noqa: D102 return self.scaled_laplacian.dtype